MuddyMaps/MuddyMaps.js/README.md

 ### 1. Add your data into the CSV

 Open up us_countydata.csv and add in whatever county-level data you want to compare.
-It can be election results, or other types of multi-dimensional geospacial county-level count data.
+It can be election results, or other types of multi-categorical geospacial county-level count data, such as [number of Cows vs People in each county](https://public.tableau.com/profile/bo.mccready8742#!/vizhome/MoreCowsThanPeople/MoreCowsThanPeople).
 It works with any number of categories.

 ### 2. Configure settings.json